Azure/Industrial-IoT/docs/howto-secureca-services.md

 all internal IP address ranges, VIPs, and public DNS domain names.
 This inventory must be updated with addition or removal of a system, device IP address, VIP, or public DNS domain within 30 days.

-#### Inventory of the default Azure OPC Vault production deployment:
+#### Inventory of the default Azure OPC Vault microservice production deployment:

 In **Azure**:
 - **App Service Plan**: App service plan for service hosts.
 Default S1.